Find Answers to Your Frequently Asked Questions BelowWho can I contact with questions about my bill?

-Patients can pay their bill online through MyAccount.
+Patients can pay their bill online through MyChart.
 Patients can pay in person at any of our check-in desks, cashier offices or with our Patient Financial Advocates.

 Cleveland Clinic provides alternative financing options for patients that need help paying their medical bills.
 Learn more about the zero interest payment options available.

-Who can assist me with MyAccount Online bill pay?
+Who can assist me with MyChart online bill pay?

 If you do not have insurance, or are recently unemployed and no longer covered by insurance, you may qualify for financial assistance.
 Even if you have insurance, financial assistance may be available under certain circumstances.
 Our Patient Financial Advocates and our Customer Service Representatives will be glad to tell you about our financial assistance programs and how to apply for them.
 A summary of the Cleveland Clinic financial assistance policy and application can be found on our Financial Assistance page.